ozialien/ecs2/validation-report.md

 4. ✅ Added JSON format clarifications for health check and deployment configuration parameters
 5. ✅ Noted that `--command` is optional in ECS Exec command
 6. ✅ Fixed `delete-service` command to include `--cluster` parameter

+---

+## Enhancements Applied in v2.3

+1. ✅ **Multi-Container Task Definition Use Case (Use Case 19)**: Added comprehensive use case covering sidecar patterns, init containers, container dependencies, and shared volumes with real-world examples
+2. ✅ **CodeDeploy Blue/Green Integration**: Enhanced Use Case 11 with CodeDeploy option for automated blue/green deployments
+3. ✅ **Health Check Failure Handling**: Added detailed health check failure analysis and handling procedures to Use Case 6 and Use Case 8
+4. ✅ **Automated Pipeline Rollback**: Enhanced Use Case 6 with explicit pipeline rollback configuration and automatic rollback on deployment failure